12 Steps to Building a New Home in NYC(Last Updated On: December 30, 2019)

 Figure Out Your Budget for your new home.
 (Step 2)

 Building a new house will, for most people, be the largest expense you ever have in your life.
 Think it through.
-Talk to architects and contractors when you are thinking about this.
-I highly recommend having a reserve budget for contingencies of at least – 15% of the total project cost.
+Talk to architects and contractors when you start thinking about building a new home.
+I highly recommend having a reserve budget for contingencies.
 Don’t think of your budget as just a construction budget.
 Think about your budget as a total project cost.
 This includes: Construction, Architectural fees, filing fees, landscaping, furnishing, legal fees and all the miscellaneous issues that can arise that vary from project to project.

-I know some people do not like to tell their contractor or even their architect what their budget is because they are scared of being taken advantage of.
-First off don’t work with people you don’t trust that should be obvious.
-Second if they are honest professionals telling them your budget upfront can help save time and money.
+I know some people do not like to tell their contractor or even their architect their budget.
+This is not always a good idea.
+It can be very helpful to share your budget up front.
+First off don’t work with people you don’t trust.
+That should be obvious.
+Second if they are honest professionals telling them your budget upfront can help you save time and money.

 Find An Architect to design your house.
 (Step 3)

 The architect will be on your project from start to finish.
-Selecting the architect is important.
+Hiring an architect is an important decision when building a new home.

-As an architect I often suggest to my clients that we do not start with a contract for the entire job (especially when its a big job).
-Start with a small contract.
-Hire them first to do a zoning analysis for example.
-Or a preliminary sketch design.
-This will give you an opportunity to work with the architect before making a large commitment while getting some of the upfront work done.
-Of course if you are happy with the architect there is nothing wrong with hiring them for the whole job upfront.
+I often give my clients an option to start small.
+We do not always start with a contract for the entire job (especially when its a big job).
+You can start with a small contract.
+As an option you can hire an architect first to do a zoning analysis for example, or a preliminary sketch design.
+This will give you an opportunity to work with the architect before making a large commitment, while starting to get the project done.
+Of course if you are happy with the architect, you can hire them for the whole job upfront.

 Ask your architect about expenses you may not know you need.
 Make sure they tell you what is and what is not included in their contract.
-For example do they include: surveying, geotechnical, structural design, HVAC, plumbing and electrical design, interior design, inspections, filing with DOB, printing and so on.
-Did you know you have to pay for inspections … are these included or not?
-What services are necessary and what services are optional.
-Do they require an expediter or do they file the job with the department Of Buildings themselves?
+For example, do they include: surveying, geotechnical, structural design, HVAC, plumbing and electrical design, interior design, inspections, filing with DOB, printing and so on.
+Did you know you have to pay for inspections in NYC… are these included or not?
+Ask your architect what services are necessary and what services are optional.
+You will want to know who is responsible for filing with the DOB.
+Asking all of these questions beforehand might prevent delays later on.

 Your architect and the rest of the team will start the project with a site analysis.
-As mentioned in step 3 you can hire people just to do this first, if you want to hold off on signing a contract for the entire job.
-Site analysis will include / require at minimum:
+As mentioned in step 3, you can hire people just to do this first, if you want to hold off on signing a contract for the entire job.
+Site analysis for building a new home may include / require at minimum:

-- Geotechnical Report, a geotechnical engineering report based on soil borings or a pit will be required.
-They will take soil samples and send them to a lab to assess the bearing capacity of the soils. this will be used to determine the appropriate foundation for the house.
-The NYC Department Of Buildings (DOB) will require at least 2 borings to be done on your property when building a new house in NYC.
+- Geotechnical Report, a geotechnical engineering report based on soil borings or a pit will be required in New York City for all new construction projects even small ones.
+They will take soil samples and send them to a lab to assess the bearing capacity of the soils.
+This will be used to determine the appropriate foundation for the house.

 - Demolition, Is there an existing house to be demolished?

-- Special requirements are you in a an area with special environmental or zoning requirements.
-Examples Flood Zone (example Breezy Point / Far Rockaway) , Natural Area Districts (Examples in Riverdale, Bronx), Hillside Districts (examples in Staten Island), land marked Historic Districts (examples all over New York).
+- Special requirements are you in an area with special environmental or zoning requirements.
+Examples: Building in the Flood Zone (example Breezy Point / Far Rockaway) , Natural Area Districts (Examples in Riverdale, Bronx), Hillside Districts (examples in Staten Island), land marked Historic Districts (examples all over New York), special zoning districts etc…

 - Miscellaneous Restrictions Deed restrictions, property easements, etc…